Aswerty12/itquizshow/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+For this project due to route guarding from angular you will need to have firebase emulators installed and online if you want to use the development server.

 ## Code scaffolding